fredflinch/HACC/README.md

-# HACC
+# HACC - HTTP ASync Command and Control

-HACC - HTTP ASync Command and Control
+A opensource HTTP/S command and control framework for basic red team engagements